 My internship was an extremely valuable element of my education.
 The advertising industry is incredibly dynamic, and it’s impossible to prepare for its pace and intensity in a classroom.
 Having an internship where I was able to get first-hand experience enabled me to make an educated decision about where I wanted to be after graduation.
 My internship also gave me three months of great opportunities to network and learn from talented professionals.

 How did your time at NWC prepare you for your time with YWAM?

 I was thankful, during my time in YWAM, for the solid and faith-based foundation that I had from both my Christian upbringing and my Northwestern education.
 I didn’t expect to move away from the Midwest and embrace a whole different way of life in a season of full-time mission work, but I know that the Lord was preparing my heart through community living, faith-based academics and campus ministry opportunities at NWC.

-My role as a lead account executive combines project management (like planning meetings, communicating with clients on day-to-day needs, building timelines and tracking budgets) with more tactical marketing technology duties (like building email campaigns, posting on social media channels and making content updates to websites).
+At Lemonly, I lead the account team, grow relationships with existing clients by doing what we do best—telling stories with visual content, and work alongside the leadership team to set and meet Lemonly’s company goals.
+At Click Rain, my role as a lead account executive combined project management (like planning meetings, communicating with clients on day-to-day needs, building timelines and tracking budgets) with more tactical marketing technology duties (like building email campaigns, posting on social media channels and making content updates to websites).

 The best part of my job is getting to know our client partners and understanding the “why” behind what they do.
 I especially love that I get a front row seat to see how Kingdom work is being done in so many of the different industries we work with—restaurants, health care, retail and higher education, to name a few.